 Empower families in Peru with safe water and toilets

-Today, 3 million Peruvians lack access to safe water and 8 million lack access to a toilet.
-This is almost one-third of the entire country in need of water or toilets.
+Today, 2 million Peruvians lack access to safe water and 4 million lack access to a toilet.
 While access to both has improved in recent years, significant shortfalls in both public infrastructure and household facilities remain.
 Throughout Peru, urban water and sanitation coverage is higher than rural coverage, and many rapidly growing peri-urban communities face limited access to these basic services.
 Communities like Yolanda's.

 Yolanda is a hopeful, determined woman.
 We know this because every day she works to provide water for her family.
 Her home sits above the city of Cusco in the Andes Mountain range, elevated more than 2,000 feet above the center of town.
 Yolanda purchases buckets of water from residents in town.
 At least every other morning, she makes her way down the steep, rocky road from her house to buy as much water as she can carry back up the more than one- mile vertical trek.

-While we can’t move the mountains Yolanda calls home, Water.org can empower Yolanda to move the financial barrier standing between her family and safe water.
+While we can’t move the mountains to bring water closer to Yolanda's home, Water.org can empower Yolanda to move the financial barrier standing between her family and safe water.
 Water.org is sharing our expertise and vision with municipalities and utilities in Peru.
 For families like Yolanda’s, we are working with utilities to ensure households even at the highest point of Cusco City are able to connect to a source of water.
 We work with the utilities so that they can attract the financial capital needed to expand water and sanitation services as well as to develop and offer affordable options for low-income consumers to connect.

 Liliana also lives in Peru, but her home is closer to the urban capital, Lima.
 When she became a mom, Lilian knew she didn’t want her daughter to grow up like she had, without access to water or a toilet.
 So Liliana sought a solution.
 Recognizing millions of Peruvians just a little financial help to get access to water at home, Water.org already laid the groundwork for the solutions Liliana wanted by equipping financial partners like Caja Sullana to offer small loans to people living in poverty so those families could construct their own water taps and toilets.